 As the pioneering company in language labs and language teaching software, we at Sanako, have built our language teaching technology business on globally-renowned Finnish learning models.
-Our pedagogical approach is part due to the collaboration with the leading language teachers and academic language learning researchers.
+Our is part due to the collaboration with the leading language teachers and academic language learning researchers.
 One example of this is our collaboration with the University of Turku from Finland.
 Read on to learn more about the latest research from their leading linguistic researchers, Maija and Kimmo Peltola.

 Training enhances second language learning – various types of training protocols have proven to be effective